rentavle/rentavle-sdk/README.md

 Welcome to the Rentavle SDK!
 This guide covers everything you need to start using the Rentavle SDK in your projects.

-NOTE: You can use this SDK in both Typesript and Javascript (CJS, MJS compatible)
+NOTE: You can use this SDK in both TypeScript and JavaScript (CJS, MJS compatible)

 ## Table of Contents

 - Installation
 - Configuration
 - Getting Started
+- Understanding the Cursor Parameter
 - Example code for all functions

 ## Installation